f3d0t/kottans-frontend/README.md

 ## <a name="js_prost_oop">OOP practice</a>

-This task wass much easier, becouse I was already quite familiar with ES6 class declarations.\
+This task wass much easier, because I was already quite familiar with ES6 class declarations.\
 Anyway, there is so many thing that i should learn in 2021 =)